 “Yes, I can do that,” she said, inhaled noticeably, then initialed the page.

 I don’t know if that meant anything.
 Maybe the form was like a check, you know, when you make a minor error and correct it, you initial it — proof that you, the account holder, in fact, agree that this is acceptable.

-In this case it’d be proof that the doctor operating on me would not, under any circumstances, take my only remaining organs that’d send my still young body into twenty-years-early hormone shock.
+In this case it’d be proof that the doctor operating on me would not, under any circumstances, take my only remaining organs that would send my still young body into twenty-years-early hormone-shock.

 After waking from the surgery, they wheeled me into a private room where my husband was waiting for me.
 His smile made everything better.